rajshah4/contextualai-gemini-research-agent/README.md

-# Gemini Fullstack LangGraph Quickstart
+# Gemini Fullstack Contextual AI LangGraph Quickstart

 This project demonstrates a fullstack application using a React frontend and a LangGraph-powered backend agent.
 The agent is designed to perform comprehensive research on a user's query by dynamically generating search terms, querying the web using Google Search, reflecting on the results to identify knowledge gaps, and iteratively refining its search until it can provide a well-supported answer with citations.
-This application serves as an example of building research-augmented conversational AI using LangGraph and Google's Gemini models.
+This application serves as an example of building research-augmented conversational AI using LangGraph, Contextual AI, and Google's Gemini models.

 ![Gemini Fullstack LangGraph](./app.png)